Vocabulary Reuse

 Audience

-This module is primarily targeted to managers and owners of established vocabularies.
-It is assumed that learners have some experience with using document management or version control systems, and general familiarity with data management in practice.
+Managers and owners of established vocabularies; learners have some experience with using document management or version control systems, and general familiarity with data management.

 Outcome

-Learners should be able to adopt vocabularies in part or in whole into their local contexts, and understand implications for managing externally sourced vocabularies as part of local operations
+Learners can adopt vocabularies in part or in whole into their local contexts, and understand implications for managing externally sourced vocabularies

 🚧 Exercises